-The Project Lead the Way (PLTW) Biomedical Sciences (BMS) Program is a sequence of courses, all aligned with appropriate national learning standards, which follows a proven hands-on, real-world problem-solving approach to learning.
+The Project Lead the Way (PLTW) Biomedical Sciences (BMS) Path is a sequence of courses, all aligned with appropriate national learning standards, which follows a proven hands-on, real-world problem-solving approach to learning.
 Students explore the concepts of human medicine and are introduced to topics such as physiology, genetics, microbiology, and public health.

 Students examine the processes, structures, and interactions of the human body—often playing the role of biomedical professionals.
 They also explore the prevention, diagnosis and treatment of disease, working collaboratively to investigate and design innovative solutions to the health challenges of the 21st century such as fighting cancer with nanotechnology.